Gabriel0110/webby-agents/README.md

 5. **Do I need to use an agent framework?**
    Absolutely not.
 Frameworks are just tools to assist in building more complex agents.
 You can use the LLMs directly with loops if you prefer.

+6. **Do I have to use everything in the library?**
+   Nope.
+You can pick and choose the components you need.
+The library is designed to be modular and flexible.
+You can use the most basic agent implementation for basic agentic tasks, or you can use the more advanced features for more complex scenarios.
+You can even extend the library with your own custom components and features.
+The goal is to provide you with the ***options*** to build the agent you need for your desired use case.
+A lot of the advanced features are there to help you build more robust, more capable agents, but you don't have to use them if you don't need them.

 ---